AWS Container Days @ KubeCon + CloudNativeCon Europe 2022 — Day 3

 The AWS bill heard around the world

+Update I joined Rob Hirschfeld on the The 2030 Cloud where we discussed some additional behind the scenes investigatory work that went on by a nameless Amazon Web Services (AWS) employee.
 Summary Here’s a summary in case you just got a scary AWS bill: I received an AWS bill for $2,700, which was much higher than expected.
 I traced the high bill to a 13GB disk image that he had stored in an S3 bucket and exposed through a CDN.
-The CDN was trying and failing to cache the disk image, which was causing high bandwidth utilization.
-I contacted AWS support, and they were able to waive the bill....
+The CDN was trying and failing to cache the disk image, which was causing high bandwidth utilization. ...

 2019 Learnings, 2020 Expectations